 The device is first selected by driving Chip Select (\overline{S}) Low.
-The instruction code for the read lock register (RDLR) instruction is followed by a 3-byte address (A23-A0) pointing to any location inside the concerned sector (or subsector).
+The instruction code for the Read Lock Register (RDLR) instruction is followed by a 3-byte address (A23-A0) pointing to any location inside the concerned sector (or subsector).
 Each address bit is latched-in during the rising edge of Serial Clock (C).
-Then the value of the lock register is shifted out on serial data output (Q), each bit being shifted out, at a maximum frequency f_C , during the falling edge of Serial Clock (C).
+Then the value of the Lock Register is shifted out on Serial Data output (Q), each bit being shifted out, at a maximum frequency f_C , during the falling edge of Serial Clock (C).

-The read lock register (RDLR) instruction is terminated by driving Chip Select (\overline{S}) High at any time during data output.
+The Read Lock Register (RDLR) instruction is terminated by driving Chip Select (\overline{S}) High at any time during data output.

-Any read lock register (RDLR) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any Read Lock Register (RDLR) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Table 10.
-Lock registers
+Table 11.
+Lock Registers

-Bit Bit name Value Function b7-b4 Reserved b1 Sector lock down The write lock and lock down bits cannot be changed.
-Once is written to the lock down bit it cannot be cleared to '0', except a reset or power-up.
-'0' The write lock and lock down bits can be changed by writing new values to them (default value). b0 Sector write lock '1' Write, program and erase operations in this sector will not be executed.
+Bit Bit name Value Function Function b7-b4 Reserved b1 b1 Sector Lock Down '1' The Write Lock and Lock Down bits cannot be changed.
+Once a '1' is written to the Lock Down bit it cannot be cleared to '0', except by a reset or power-up.
+'0' The Write Lock and Lock Down bits can be changed by writing new values to them (default value). b0 Sector Write Lock '1' Write, program and erase operations in this sector will not be executed.
 The memory contents will not be changed.
-DO '0' Write, program and erase operations in this sector are executed and will modify the sector contents (default value).
+'0' Write, program and erase operations in this sector are executed and will modify the sector contents (default value).